LunalFresh/MetaMender/README.md

 ## ⚠️ Error Handling

-If the OpenAI API returns an error for an item, MetaMender logs a warning with that item's ID and skips the update.
+If the API returns an error for an item, MetaMender logs a warning with that item's ID and skips the update.
 These items are counted as "skipped" in the final summary.